lorenzo85/scenarios-ica/egress-gateways/step4/text.md

-The service entry resource has just enabled the communication through the external service from the Istio sidecar proxies, but the requests are not going through an egress gateway yet.
+The service entry resource added in the previous steps has just enabled the communication to the external service `httpbin.org` from the Istio sidecar proxies, but the requests are not going through an egress gateway just yet.

+You first need to create an egress gateway.
 Create an Istio egress [Gateway](https://istio.io/latest/docs/reference/config/networking/gateway/#Gateway) to allow egress HTTP traffic on port 80 for host `httpbin.org`.

 Use the following configuration properties: